 NBA Finals Suns-Bucks: 'LeBron Hasn't Really Done That, Kevin Durant Hasn't Really Done That' Here's What Chris Broussard Said That Has Twitter Freaking Out

+NBA Finals Suns-Bucks: 'LeBron Hasn't Really Done That, Kevin Durant Hasn't Really Done That' Here's What Chris Broussard Said That Got Twitter Freaking Out

 Many fans on Twitter are not in agreement of the take FS1's Chris Broussard had on First Things First.